What do you do when you find yourself with a surprise week off work? Book a spontaneous few days in Northern Europe, that’s what!

 The city also has a notable amount of street art including a piece with Trump and Putin that you might recognise as it went a bit viral a few months back!
 I had no idea that we’d find so much awesome graffiti, and it was only from just wandering around without an aim that we were able to stumble on these gems.
 Just around the corner from our Airbnb was Literatu street (Literatų gatvė) which was a stretch of wall dedicated to Lithuanian literature; an outdoor gallery of text, photos, collages and pictures referencing the country’s poets and writers.

-Where to Eat in Vilnius
+Where Should I Eat in Vilnius?

 Considering we only had a couple of days in Vilnius and I had done zero prior research on the best places to eat, I think we managed pretty darn well!
-In the middle of the city on the main road was Café Montmartre, obviously a French inspired café that served some of the best brunches.
+In the middle of the city on the main road was Café Montmartre, obviously, a French inspired café that served some of the best brunches.
 So good that we came back on our last day before our super early flight home, managing to squeeze in a plate of waffles as soon as they opened.

-If you’re taking a walk out of the centre of the city to defiantly stick a finger up at the Trump mural, you might as well coincide this with a meal at Keble Ruke – the burger joint on the other side of the wall.
+If you’re taking a walk out of the centre of the city to defiantly stick a finger up at the Trump mural, you might as well coincide this with a meal at Keule Ruke – the burger joint on the other side of the wall.
 We ended up sharing a massive burger between the two of us; we struggled with being still stuffed from brunch but really really needing to have this burger in my life.
 No regrets!

-Forto Dvaras finally gave us somewhere to try traditional Lithuanian food and beer, and even though it was another case of eyes bigger than our bellies as we ordered soup in a bread bowl to start and Cepelinai or didžkukuliai (seemingly nicknamed Zeppelins for their shape) for our main.
+Etno Dvaras finally gave us somewhere to try traditional Lithuanian food and beer, and even though it was another case of eyes bigger than our bellies as we ordered soup in a bread bowl to start and Cepelinai or didžkukuliai (seemingly nicknamed Zeppelins for their shape) for our main.
 Offered up stuffed with meat, sour cream and bacon crackling, these traditional dumplings are really something special!

-The advantage of traveling on the off season is undoubtedly walking into a place like Bambalyne and finding you’ve got the bar all to yourself.
+The advantage of travelling on the off season is undoubtedly walking into a place like Bambalyne and finding you’ve got the bar all to yourself.
 This pub come beer shop has fridges stocked with shelves upon shelves of local Lithuanian beer, and I still can’t understand how we managed to find this place completely but chance!
 The bar woman found the time to hand select beers for us based on our preferences which is how I ended up with a bottle of this cherry tipple!

 Craft and Draft Brewpub was a modern bar that we’d found after a visit to the Museum of Genocide Victims (understandably we required a pick me up following a heavy couple of hours!).
 This place had an impressive selected of beers on tap as well as whiskeys and a superb menu with scrummy tapas style dishes!